TravisWheelerLab/AvxWindowFmIndex/README.md

 The following is required to build and use this software

 * GCC C compiler
-* Make
-* CMake
+* CMake, or optionally,
-* Optionally, Make for the legacy build system
+* Make for the legacy build system

 Note that MacOS users will need to install GCC through Homebrew or some other